 Occasionally, you may find yourself in a “bad” improv class.
 Teachers have a big role in setting a proper tone and adapting their approach to the group.
 But as students, we should also think about how we show up, and whether we contribute to our own problems.

 To get the most from an improv class, here are some thoughts from my 25 years of learning and teaching.
-I base some of these on my personal frustrations as a student or teacher.
+I base some of these on my personal frustrations as a student and a teacher.
 They might be a little controversial. 😉

 These tips apply to both in-person and online improv classes.